breadsystems/bread-cms/README.md

 </p>

 <p align="center">
   <strong>WORK IN PROGRESS.
-Code is pre-alpha status.
-A lot of this does not work yet.</strong>
+Code is approaching "stable alpha" status.
+A lot of this still does not work yet.</strong>
 </p>

 ## Goals